LmaA-aD/AdKats/README.md

 has X good reports in the past week a small bonus is given, access to teamswap.
 When a player gets access it simply tells them "For your consistent player reporting you now have access to TeamSwap.
 Type @moveme to swap between teams as often as you want."
 They do not know they are considered an admin assistant, only that they have access to that.
-The assistant list is recalculated at the beginning of each round.
-They need to keep that report count up to keep access, if they have less than the required amount they are automatically removed.<br/><br/>
+Whether a player is an admin assistant is calculated when then join the server, and that status will remain for the duration they are in the server (e.g. If they lose status mid-round, it won't cut them off until the next time they join the server).
+They need to keep that report count up to keep access.<br/><br/>

 When an admin assistant sends a report, to the admins that report is prefixed with [AA] to note it as a (most likely) reliable report.
 Whether admin assistants get the teamswap perk can be disabled, but the prefixes admins see will remain.